zhu121705/test/README.md

 pip install .
 in the sustainable_computing_workload directory

+Init:
+query_obj = Query(path, verbose, function)
+- path is either configuration or checkpoint path
+- verbose being set to true will print logs to terminal, default false
+- funtion can change the interal average funtion, default mean, options: mean, median, geomean

 Run:

 To run the first example, run python -m examples.single_query in the sustainable_computing_workload directory

+query = query(query_path, query_dict, log)
+- query_path is the path to the query yaml, default None
+- query_dict can be used instead of yaml path to pass a dict directly, but is not recommended, default None
+- log being set to true will print logs in the run directory, default false

+queries = queries(query_path, query_dict, log)
+- query_path is the path to the queries yaml, default None
+- query_dict can be used instead of yaml path to pass a dict directly, but is not recommended, default None
+- log being set to true will print logs in the run directory, default false

 Testing: